Prerequisites for using the Echo360 Embed button:

 To embed existing Echo360 media into a content window

-- Open the Course in Moodle where you want to post the media.
+- Open the Course in Canvas for the course you want to post the video to.

-- Give the item a Name that identifies either the video you are posting or the purpose for posting it (extra credit, ancillary research, look at this cute puppy, etc.).
+- Give the item a Name that identifies either the video you are posting or the purpose for posting it (extra credit, ancillary research, look at my cute puppy, etc.).

-- Directly above the main portion of the content window, click the Echo360 icon, as identified in the above figure.
+- From the toolbar of the content window, click the Echo360 icon, as identified in the below figure.

-A dialog box appears with the Library tab active, as shown below.
-It lists the Echo360 audio, video, or interactive media you own, as well as media in any Collection where you have the Post permission.
+A dialog box appears with the Library tab active, listing the Echo360 audio, video, or interactive media you own, as well as media in any Group where you have the Post permission.
 If you need to upload media to embed, click the Upload Existing Media tab, and refer to the instructions in the link if necessary.

 - If necessary, use the Search text box and/or Filters options to find the media you want to embed into the window.

-Select the media you want and click Next.
+Select the media you want to embed and click Next.

 The dialog box changes to show the selected media as well as playback configuration options, all of which are described below the figure.